 - November 17: Leonids meteor shower

-- December 13: Geminids meteor shower
+- Upcoming: December 14: Geminids meteor shower

 - December 21: Winter solstice

-This stargazing calendar will help you plan your nights to make the best of the biggest celestial events of 2017.
+This stargazing calendar will help you plan your nights to make the best of the biggest celestial events of 2018.
 To make the most of your time we recommend that you read our Meteor shower guide, which is filled to the brim with viewing tips and background information about shooting stars.

 Also, don’t forget to have a look at our guide: stargazing on the Big Island.
 The Mauna Kea volcano on the Big Island hosts some of the best telescopes of the world, and a visit to these telescopes is a must if you are into stargazing!